AHL00/Cobalt/ideas.md

   safety is guaranteed while running.
 If the user deletes a material resource while the engine is rendering, there will be issues as it is assumed resources live longer than the renderpass.
+- Scripts can also be run in parallel, just have to give a warning that scripts are not guaranteed to be in any particular order

 ### Current finalised design
 - Not global, global is again stupid because it will 100% increase the latency of subsytems as they have to wait for other systems to finish.
 Or is that good???
 If we have separate